pytroll/pytroll/web/source/quickstart.rst

   seviri = [overview,
             hr_visual]

-Note the *seviri* variable in the end.
+Note the :attr:`seviri` variable in the end.
 This means that the composites it contains will be available to all scenes using the Seviri instrument.
 If we replace this by::